thecodacus/catalyst/packages/web/README.md

-# Qwen Code Web
+# Catalyst Web

-This is a full-stack Next.js application for Qwen Code Web, providing both the frontend interface and backend API for AI-powered code assistance with cloud VMs.
+This is a full-stack Next.js application for Catalyst, providing both the frontend interface and backend API for AI-powered code assistance with cloud VMs.

 ## Features